-Starting an LLC in Louisiana
+Steps to Forming an LLC in Louisiana

-Step 1: Name Your Company
+Name Your LLC

-- must be distinguishable from every other business name on file with the state
+- Must be distinguishable from every other business name on file with the state

-- must contain the term "limited liability company," "L.L.C.," or "L.C."
+- Must contain the term "limited liability company" or the abbreviation "L.L.C.," or "L.C."

-- cannot contain any restricted words unless you have the proper licensing
+- Cannot contain any restricted words unless you have the proper licensing

-- cannot contain any words or phrases that indicate that your business is a governmental agency
+- Cannot contain any words or phrases that indicate that your business is a governmental agency

-Step 2: Pick a Registered Agent in Louisiana
+Get a Registered Agent

-A person or company could serve as your registered agent in Louisiana.
-Note that your registered agent must be able to accept legal papers for you during regular business hours.
-They must also have a physical street address in the state of Louisiana.
-You can always use a registered agent service if you can't think of anyone you know to serve as your registered agent for service of process.
+LLCs in Louisiana must have registered agents to handle service of process.
+A person or company could serve as your Louisiana registered agent.
+Note that your registered agent must be able to accept legal documents for you during regular business hours.
+They must also have a physical street address in the state.
+Business owners often use a registered agent service to ensure receipt of notices and other important mail.

-Step 3: File Your Articles of Organization
+File Your Articles of Organization

 - East Baton Rouge